SilvenNorbruis/Rummisolver/README.md

 TODO:

-Add Input for new tiles, that is in the wild (on the table) and on the players board.
+Add Input for new tiles, is in the wild (on the table) and on the players board.
 Implement Jokers